graeme-a-stewart/podio-hdf5-evaluation/README.md

 This exercise can be completed on most modern Linux distributions, such as Ubuntu18.04, CentOS7, Fedora29.
 OS X is possible, but more tricky to setup, so we do not recommend it.
-It's not possible to use Windows.
+It is not possible to use Windows.

 ## Docker Container

-If you don't have direct access to a suitable platform we provide a [Docker container](https://cloud.docker.com/u/graemeastewart/repository/docker/graemeastewart/u18-podio) that you can use to complete the exercise, `graemeastewart/u18-podio`.
+If you do not have direct access to a suitable platform we provide a [Docker container](https://cloud.docker.com/u/graemeastewart/repository/docker/graemeastewart/u18-podio) that you can use to complete the exercise, `graemeastewart/u18-podio`.

+(It is not necessary to have root access in the container, but if you need it you can use `sudo` and the password is `hsf`.)

 ## Startup Instructions